isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

   _ = false
 ```

-Of course, it's rather annoying to need to `keyword:import` and open a
+Of course, it's rather annoying to need to `keyword:import` and `keyword:open` a
-`keyword:module` every time we'd like to use it.
-Thankfully, Agda provides us
+module every time we'd like to use it.
+Thankfully, Agda provides us some
-some syntactic sugar here, via `keyword: open import`.
+syntactic sugar here, via `keyword: open import`.
 Rewriting the code again,
 we get:

 ```agda